workjs/workjs/modules/docserver/doc/auth.md

 # WorkJS Authentication and User Management

-WorkJS provides to create password hashes and check passwords and log users in and out.
+WorkJS provides functions to create password hashes and check passwords and log users in and out.
-This uses WorkJS Sessions, therefore if authentication is configured for a route, sessions are also forced.
+Authentication uses WorkJS Sessions, therefore if authentication is configured for a route, sessions are also forced.

 If a module flag *auth* is defined for a route, the WorkJS authentication is used.